JBZoo/CSV-Blueprint/README.md

   * Custom agregate rule as a callback.
 It's useful when you have a complex rule that can't be described in the schema file.
   * Configurable keyword for null/empty values.
 By default, it's an empty string.
 But you will use `null`, `nil`, `none`, `empty`, etc. Overridable on the column level.
   * Handle empty files and files with only a header row, or only with one line of data.
 One column wthout header is also possible.
-  * Using multiple schemas for one csv file.
   * Inheritance of schemas, rules and columns.
 Define parent schema and override some rules in the child schemas.
 Make it DRY and easy to maintain.
   * If option `--schema` is not specified, then validate only super base level things (like "is it a CSV file?").
   * Complex rules (like "if field `A` is not empty, then field `B` should be not empty too").